 Significantly it was here in 1934 that the first television signals in the southern hemisphere were transmitted and this pioneering TV broadcasting continued up until World War II.

-The windmill is not open to the public and from the outside gives little indication that inside there are five floors, with a hexagonal staircase winding around an inner pole and up to the observation deck.
+From the outside the windmill tower gives little indication that inside there are five floors, with a hexagonal staircase winding around an inner pole and up to the observation deck.
 The tiny windows just below the deck are a unique feature designed to let light into the top floor.